rug-compling/dact/Usage.md

 ![Bracketed sentences window](images/bracketed-sentences-window.png)

 The window shows the part of a sentence which matches the query between brackets for all the sentences in the corpus where at least one matching node is found.
 Single clicking on one of these sentences will draw its tree in the Main Window.
 Double clicking a sentence will bring the Main Window with the tree to the front.

+You can select alternative display modes using the dropdown menu.
+Currently three methods are implemented:

+ * *Complete Sentence* shows the matching nodes in the sentence on a different background.
+Nested matches have a more opaque background.
+ * *Only Matches* shows only partial sentences of the nodes that matched.
+One match or nested match per line.
+Currently because of the way this view is implemented the matches cannot be sorted.
+ * *Keywords in Context* shows all the matches directly underneath each other and prints the rest of the sentence left and right of the match.
+The colors can be configured in Dact's preference window.